yyjhao/yyjhao.github.com/_posts/2013-12-13-markmon-a-markdown-previewer.md

 If you use markdown often, chances are that you also use some sort of markdown previewers.
 Unfortunately, most of them simply generate the HTML and refresh the content when there's an update - which is fine for a lot of use cases, but not when you need to do some post-processing like MathJax.

-So this is why I built Markmon, because I often need to use the math in my assignments.
+So I built markmon which focus on improving the re-rendering speed.

 ![](/images/markmon.png)